Willyb15/Data-Science-Python/Week2/python_lecture.md

 Out[6]: 'Test Strin'
 ```

 Okay, cool!
 You might notice, though, that when indexing from `[1:3]`, only the letters at index 1 and 2 are returned; and when indexing from `[5:9]`, we get the letters at indices 5, 6, 7, and 8.
 This is because the indices that you pass in are inclusive on the left side, and exclusive on the right side.
 This means that when you index, you will grab letters from the starting index that you give up to but not including letters at the ending index that you give.
 Also, what about those last two examples, where there isn't an ending index and then no starting one?
-If you don't give an ending index, then Python assumes that your ending index is the last index in the string, and if you don't give a starting index, Python assumes that your starting index is the first index in the string, which is actually the zeroth index in Python (don't worry if this feels confusing, you'll get used to it quickly).
+If you don't give an ending index, then Python assumes that your ending index is the last index in the string, and if you don't give a starting index, Python assumes that your starting index is the first index in the string, which again is the zeroth index in Python (don't worry if this feels confusing, you'll get used to it quickly).

-Is there a way that to grab elements at regular intervals in a string?
+Is there a way to grab elements at regular intervals in a string?
 For example, what if we wanted to grab every second letter?
 Python allows you to do this by passing in an optional third number while indexing.
 This optional third number, also separated by a colon (`:`), tells Python the step size by which to move through the string when indexing.
 So, if you wanted to grab every second letter from the beginning to end, we could index with `[::2]`.
 If we wanted to grab every 3rd letter from the letter at index 2 to the letter at index 10, we could use the indexing `[2:10:3]`.

 ```python
 In [1] my_str_variable = 'Test String'